Yraimtj/Rhymes_ObjDet_project/Readme.md

 ```
 You should see the variables folder and saved_model.pb file.

-- commit the change to create a new docker image
+	- *commit the change to create a new docker image*

 Now we can create Docker image from our container:
 ```
     docker commit 7ff0abed7538 $USER/tensorflow-serving-sicara:v1.0
 ```

-- push this docker image to dockerhub ==> TensorFlow Server who host the model
+	- *push this docker image to dockerhub ==> TensorFlow Server who host the model*

-To make our docker image available for the app we'll push this in DockerHub
-login to your dockerhub account
+Login to your dockerhub account
 ```
 	docker login
 ```